 Prospective chapter shall apply through the SkillsUSA Wisconsin Executive Director for official affiliation.
 All chapters that receive official charters will be allowed to participate in SkillsUSA events.

 Your #1 resource as a new SkillsUSA advisor is the SkillsUSA Teachers Guide.
 Page 13 has a summary of the minimum items to accomplish in your first year.
 Please print this document for further reference.
 New Teachers Guide to SkillsUSA Success

 The following materials shall accompany the application for chapter charter:

 Please submit all materials for a chapter charter to:

 P.O.
 Box 7841

 Madison, WI 53707-7841

-After the necessary documentation is received, it will be approved.
+After the necessary documentation is received at the state office, the application material will be reviewed for approval.
 Presentation of the official chapter charter will take place at the annual State Leadership and Skills Conference.